ccdc-opensource/on-site-webcsd/README.md

 Recommended requirements for postgres server without Macromolecule Hub:

 - Postgres version 14 or newer
 - 100GB free hd space

 Recommended requirements for postgres server including Macromolecule Hub:

 - Postgres version 14 or newer
 - 200GB free hd space

 Recommended requirements for On-Site Lattice and WebCSD containers:

 - 30GB free hd space, 16GB RAM, 8 core CPU.

 On-Site Lattice and WebCSD should work with any Linux OS that meets the requirements to run Docker, but official support is provided by CCDC on the following platforms.
 Note that these match the 2023.3 Desktop release.

- - RedHat Enterprise 7.6 or higher, 8 and 9
+- RedHat Enterprise Linux 8 and 9
- - CentOS 7.6 or higher
 - Rocky Linux 8 and 9
 - Ubuntu LTS 20 and 22

-We will stop support of RedHat and CentOS 7 at the end of June, 2024, in line with their provider.

 ## In-house Database Configuration

 On-Site Lattice and WebCSD can be configured to read from in-house databases.

 Provided within the installation are sample databases which can be found in the sample-data folder in the root of the installation.

 To enable these databases follow: